+Effective July 1, 2022, the minimum wage in the District of Columbia increased from \$15.20 per hour to \$16.10 per hour for all workers, regardless of size of employer.
+The Medical Center has adjusted the wages of all eligible employees to reflect this mandate and will continue to follow any new regulations concerning this matter.
+Additionally, the Medical Center adjusted the Uniform Allowance for its employees required to wear special uniforms while on duty from \$300.04 per annum paid in arrears in bi-weekly installments of \$11.54 to \$312.00 per annum or \$12.00 in bi-weekly installments based on the minimum wage update.

 - Medicaid Disproportionate Share Revenues The Medicaid program pays the Medical Center Disproportionate Share (DSH) payments for servicing certain low income patients.
-The Medical Center received \$23.8 million in DSH payments in fiscal year 2021.
-This amount does include \$3,876,054 received due to a CMS waiver which allowed an additional FY16 distribution.
-The Medical Center continues to receive DSH payments and expects to receive those payments for the foreseeable future based on new regulations. - Disproportionate Share Hospital (DSH) Payment Increase In the third quarter of the FY21 the DSH payments increased to \$7,491,481 per quarter.
-This is an increase from the previous \$2,079,494 per quarter received previously.
-These increases are based on the DSH tools submitted every year. - Joint Commission The Joint Commission is an accreditation body that performs surveys on a triannual basis.
-The Medical Center entered into their survey window for re-accreditation in fiscal year 2020.
-The re-accreditation survey began on November 10, 2020, pushed in to fiscal year 2021 due to COVID-19, and continued until November 13, 2020.
-The Medical Center received positive feedback from the surveyors with minimal findings to address and received re-accreditation effective November 14, 2020.
-The next Joint Commission survey will be in 2023. - Department of Health- The annual Department of Health survey occurred in 2021, but subsequent to September 30, 2021. - Skilled Nursing Facility In October 2020, the Medical Center Board approved the Skilled Nursing Facility's closure for the safety of the residents due to the severity of the COVID-19 pandemic.
+The Medical Center received \$23.8 million in DSH payments in fiscal year 2022.
+This amount includes \$14,897,657 received due to a CMS waiver which allowed an additional FY 17 distribution.
+The Medical Center continues to receive DSH payments and expects to receive those payments for the foreseeable future based on new regulations. - Joint Commission The Joint Commission survey for FY2020 was successful and the Medical Center received re-accreditation.
+The next Joint Commission survey will be in 2023. - Department of Health The United Medical Center successfully completed its Department of Health annual survey of FY 22.

+The Medical Center's license is up to date.

+- Skilled Nursing Facility In October 2020, the Medical Center Board approved the Skilled Nursing Facility's closure for the safety of the residents due to the severity of the COVID-19 pandemic.
 The residents received placement at other facilities.
-As of February 21, 2021 the Skilled Nursing Facility was closed and the FY21 final cost report was filed on July 19th, 2021. - Union Negotiations- The Medical Center has three unions: District of Columbia Nursing Association (DCNA), United Federation of Special Police and Security Officers (UFSPO), and 1199 SEIU.
-All collective bargaining agreements were up for renewal in FY21.
-District of Columbia Nursing Association (DCNA) and United Federation of Special Police and Security Officers (UFSPO) were renewed successfully prior to September 30, 2021 and 1199 SEIU was also successfully renewed subsequent to September 20, 2021.
-The related retro payments were made for DCNA and UFSPO and 1199 retro payments will be made when approval is received from the Council. - Permanent Closure of United Medical Center The District of Columbia has plans to build a new hospital for Wards 7 and 8, and based on preliminary discussions from the District, United Medical Center will cease to operate on December 31, 2024.
-By December 31, 2024, the United Medical Center shall cease admitting new patients, cease patient operations, and the Corporation shall dissolve.
-All of its assets (including cash, accounts receivable, reserve funds, real or personal property, and contract and other rights), positions, personnel, and records, and the unexpended balances of appropriations, allocations, and other funds available or to be made available to it, shall revert to the District.
-The Office of the Chief Financial Officer shall ensure that the Fiscal Year 2025 year-end audit for the Not-for-Profit Hospital Corporation is executed properly.
+As of February 21, 2021 the Skilled Nursing Facility was closed and the FY 21 final cost report was filed on July 19, 2021. - Union Negotiations The Medical Center has three unions: District of Columbia Nursing Association (DCNA), United Federation of Special Police and Security Officers (UFSPSO), and 1199 SEIU.
+All collective bargaining agreements were up for renewal in FY 21.
+District of Columbia Nursing Association (DCNA) and United Federation of Special Police and Security

+Officers (UFSPSO) were renewed successfully prior to September 30, 2021 and 1199 SEIU was also successfully renewed subsequent to September 20, 2021.
+The related retro payments were made for DCNA and UFSPSO.
+In FY2022, the DC Council approved the CBA for 1199 SEIU and the retro payments were made for all applicable years.

+• Permanent Closure of United Medical Center - The District of Columbia is building a new hospital for Wards 7 and 8, and based on preliminary discussions from the District, United Medical Center is proposed to cease admitting new patients, cease patient operations by the end of the second quarter of 2025 and the planned dissolution of the Corporation subsequent to that.
+All of its real or personal property and all capital assets will revert to the District.
+Additionally, all other assets (including cash, accounts receivable, reserve funds, and contract and other rights), personnel records, patient records, and the unexpended balances of appropriations, allocations, and other funds available or to be made available to it, shall also revert to the District after all liabilities have settled and the liquidation processes have taken place.
+The office of the Chief Financial Officer shall ensure that the Fiscal Year 2025 year-end audit for the Not-for-Profit Hospital Corporation is properly carried out.
-NOT-FOR-PROFIT HOSPITAL CORPORATION UNITED MEDICAL CENTER (A Component Unit of the District of Columbia)